sathyabalasubramaniyan/house_price_prediction/README.md

 # house_price_prediction
 PREDICTING PRICE OF HOUSES BY ANALYSING VARIOUS FACTORS

- The project applies regression algorithmn on dataset to predict the selling price of a new home.The objective of the project is to perform data visulalization techniques to understand the insight of the data.This project evaluate the performance and the predictive power of a model trained and tested on data set
+ The project applies regression algorithmns on dataset to predict the selling price of a new home.The objective of the project is to perform data visulalization techniques to understand the insight of the data.This project evaluate the performance and the predictive power of a model trained and tested on data set

 # METHOD 1:
 # MULTIPLE LINEAR REGRESSION